fbpx

 Through this staged process, parents can quickly and easily ensure that they are following the recommendations to reduce the risk of food allergies provided by the American Academy of Pediatrics (AAP), the National Institutes of Health (NIH), and the American Academy of Allergy, Asthma, and Immunology (AAAAI).

-Eager to try Ready, Set, Food!?
-Use my code MALLORY40 for 40% off your first month!
+Eager to try Ready.
+Set.
+Food!?
+Use my code MALLORY15 for 15% off your purchase.

 The content on this site is for informational purposes only and not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Discuss any health or feeding concerns with your infant's pediatrician.
 Never disregard professional medical advice or delay it based on the content on this page.